Redocly/redocly-cli/docs/resources/custom-plugins.md

 Keys of the object can be any of the following:

-- node type - the visitor is called on specific node type.
+- node type - the visitor is called on specific node types.
 List of available node types for each specific OAS version:
   - OAS 3.1: https://github.com/Redocly/redocly-cli/blob/main/packages/core/src/types/oas3_1.ts#L209
   - OAS 3.0: https://github.com/Redocly/redocly-cli/blob/main/packages/core/src/types/oas3.ts#L530
   - OAS 2.0: https://github.com/Redocly/redocly-cli/blob/main/packages/core/src/types/oas2.ts#L367
-- `any` - visitor is called on every node
+- `any` - visitor is called on every node.
-- `ref` - visitor is called on $ref nodes
+- `ref` - visitor is called on $ref nodes.

 The value of each node can be either **visitor function** (runs while going down the tree) or **visitor object** (see below).